j23747/Portfolio/README.md

 ## Setup
 * Clone the repository
-* Replaced the content with your's info.
+* cd to the directory
+* Run index.html file

 ## TODO
 * Have to setup Gulp or Webpack for minification of script files.